reconquest/gunter/README.md

 ### Options

-- `-t <tpl>` - Set specified templates directory (default:
+- `-t <tpl>` - Set source templates directory (default:
-    `/etc/gunter/templates`).
+    `/var/gunter/templates`).

-    All template files should has valid *Go template engine* syntax.
+    All template files should be written in *Go template engine* syntax.
     Read more about syntax:
     [http://golang.org/pkg/html/template/](http://golang.org/pkg/html/template/)

-- `-c <config>` - Set specified configuration file (default:
+- `-c <config>` - Set source file with configuration data (default:
     `/etc/gunter/config`).

-    The contents of the configuraion file, which must be written with TOML language, will be passed to every template file.
+    The contents of the configuraion file, which must be written in TOML language, will be used to render every template file.

-- `-d <dir>` - Use specified directory path as destination. (default: `/`)
+- `-d <dir>` - Set destination directory, where rendered template files and directories will be saved. (default: `/`)

     After running **gunter**, resulting files and directories will be copied to destination directory with the same paths.

 - `-r` - "Dry Run" mode.
-In this mode, **gunter** creates the temporary directory, print location, and use it as destination directory.
+In this mode, **gunter** will create the temporary directory, print location, use it as destination directory and will not overwrite any system files.

     Very useful for debugging time.

-### Arbitary example
+### Arbitrary example

-For example, needs to configure services `foo` and `bar` which configuration files are located in `/etc/foo/main.conf` and `/etc/bar.conf`.
+For example, there are two services `foo` and `bar`, that requires configuration files, which are located in `/etc/foo/main.conf` and `/etc/bar.conf`.

-So should create template files with the same paths in template directory, for template directory, will be used `/etc/templates/`.
+So should create template files with the same paths in template directory, for template directory, will be used `/var/templates/`.

-Create template `/etc/templates/etc/foo/main.conf` with some contents like as following:
+Service `foo` should be configured like this:
 ```
 some_persistent_option = 1
 host = {{ .Foo.Host }}